Equity Release To Buy A Second Home In 2024

 This is a good option for some people who need to reserve some of their wealth for care in their senior years should the need arise.

-The interest applied to lifetime mortgages is only applied to the cash released.
-If you can’t afford to repay monthly, the interest rolls up until your home is sold and the loan repaid.
+The interest on lifetime mortgages is only applied to the cash released.
+If you can’t afford to repay monthly, the interest will accumulate until your home is sold and the loan is repaid.

-Provided you use an equity release plan provider who is a member of the Equity Release Council, you’ll benefit from a no-negative equity guarantee, ensuring your estate never owes more than the lender gets from the sale of your property.
+Provided you use an equity release plan provider member of the Equity Release Council, you’ll benefit from a no-negative equity guarantee, ensuring your estate never owes more than the lender gets from the sale of your property.

 Put simply; there’s a guarantee that your loved ones won’t inherit debt from a lifetime mortgage you take out.